Chemical vapor infiltration: Examples

-Based on previous study, a PAN-based carbon felt is chosen as preform, while kerosene is chosen as a precursor.
+Based on a previous study, a PAN-based carbon felt is chosen as a preform, while kerosene is chosen as a precursor.
 The infiltration of matrix in the preform is performed at 1050 °C for several hours at atmospheric pressure by the FCVI.
 The inner of the upper surface of preform temperature should be kept at 1050 °C, middle at 1080 °C and the outer at 1020 °C. Nitrogen gas flows through the reactor for safety.